The Jamestown (1610) survived manly on fish and turtles. Sturgeon was the most common. The Sturgeon was in

 The Meal structure in the 18th century was

 Breakfast (taken early if you were poor and later if you were rich).
-This was a real consistent meal not to
+This was a real consistent meal not to compare with our breakfast of today.

 Dinner which was the mid-day meal and the biggest meal of the day